njau58/Mern-Fullstack/README.md

 # Mern-Fullstack
 Fullstack application in the MERN stack.
-With authorization and authentication.
+With authorization, authentication pagination and more.

 #Demo